 But HPV infection can persist in some people and cause problems, sometimes years later.

 HPV vaccination is by far the best way of protecting yourself against HPV and the diseases it can cause.

 Most people with HPV don’t know they’re infected.
 There are no symptoms.
 And they never develop a health problem as a result.
 For most people, HPV usually goes away on its own.

 Condoms on their own reduce the risk but can’t prevent HPV infection completely.
 This is because HPV can infect parts of the body not covered by a condom and can be passed on without having penetrative sex.

 Whether you have the HPV vaccination or not, you should still use a condom if you have sex in order to prevent pregnancy, HIV and a range of other sexually transmitted infections including chlamydia and gonorrhoea.

 HPV is estimated to cause 5% of all cancers.
 Doctors who treat cancer have found that HPV can cause cancers of the penis, anus, head and neck in men.
 About 2,000 men a year in the UK develop a cancer caused by HPV and some of these cancers are becoming more common.

 These cancers very rarely affect boys or young men – the vast majority appear when men are middle-aged or older.

-In women, the virus can cause cancers of the anus, head, neck, cervix, vagina and vulva.
+In women, cancer doctors have found that HPV can cause cancers of the anus, head, neck, cervix, vagina and vulva.
 (The cervix is located where a woman’s vagina meets her womb; the vulva are the ‘lips’ surrounding the entrance to the vagina.)